adamrudolf-becube/software-testing-basics/README.md

 ## Introduction

 A few decades ago the way developers tested their code was that they wrote a new piece of code, and manually tried whether it does what it should do.
 If yes, they were happy and integrated it to their software.
+It was *tested*.
 So the software only contained tested and well functioning code.
 Right?

 Well... not quite.